esper-io/dev-docs/docs/home/devconsole/device-provisioning/adb-provisioning/index.md

   ![here](../../images/1_ADB_a.png)

 d.
-Connect your Android device to your development computer via USB.
+Connect your Android™ device to your development computer via USB.

 e.
-Click on the Authorization Dialog box on Android device.
+Click on the Authorization Dialog box on Android™ device.

  ![here](../../images/3_ADB.png)